 Longer range

 The primary aim behind the updates was to extend the range and improve the charging speeds of the XC40 Recharge and C40 Recharge.
 Beginning with the range, Volvo Cars has carried over the 67 kWh (net) battery pack and replaced the 75 kWh (net) battery pack with a 78 kWh (net) battery pack.
-The company doesn’t offer the 67 kWh unit in the U.S. in either of the two models currently, but it has disclosed the EPA-est. range figures with the same in the announcement of the MY2024 changes, indicating an impending introduction.
+The company uses the 67 kWh unit in the Single Motor RWD variant of both models, which it doesn’t plan to offer in the U.S.

-The new-for-the-U.S. 67 kWh battery pack delivers an EPA-est. range of 240 miles in the 2024 Volvo XC40 Recharge Single-Motor RWD and 245 miles in the 2024 Volvo C40 Recharge Single-Motor RWD.
-The 78 kWh battery pack, which is globally new, provides an EPA-est. range of 270 miles in the 2024 Volvo XC40 Recharge Single-Motor Extended Range RWD and 275 miles in the 2024 Volvo C40 Single-Motor Extended Range RWD.
+The 78 kWh battery pack provides an EPA-est. range of 293 miles in the 2024 Volvo XC40 Recharge Single-Motor Extended Range RWD and 297 miles in the 2024 Volvo C40 Single-Motor Extended Range RWD.

-The EPA-est. range figures of the already-on-sale 2023 Volvo XC40 Recharge Twin Motor AWD and 2023 Volvo C40 Recharge Twin Motor AWD the 75 kWh battery pack are 223 miles and 226 miles, respectively.
+The EPA-est. range figures of the 2024 Volvo XC40 Recharge Twin Motor AWD and 2024 Volvo C40 Recharge Twin Motor AWD with the 78 battery pack are 254 miles and 257 miles, respectively.
+Compared to the outgoing models with the 75 kWh battery pack, their EPA-est. range figures are 31 miles higher.

 Faster charging

 Volvo Cars has increased the maximum DC fast-charging rate of the XC40 Recharge and C40 Recharge by 50 kW to 200 kW.
 However, the 200 kW rate is not applicable to the Single-Motor RWD variant.
 The most basic variant with the 67 kWh battery pack has a lower maximum DC fast-charging input of 150 kW.
-However, both EVs, in all three variants, take the same time for a 10-80% DC fast-charging session – 27 minutes*.
+In the U.S., Volvo Cars says fast-charging the 78 kWh battery pack from 10 to 80% SoC takes approximately 28 minutes.

 The 2023 XC40 Recharge Twin Motor AWD and 2023 C40 Recharge Twin Motor AWD, which share a 75 kWh battery pack and a 150 kW peak DC fast-charging rate, take 37 minutes to juice up from 10 to 80% SoC at a DC fast-charger.